 1. Without the guidance of the soul, the personality does not orient itself on its life task, because it thinks itself in part or even entirely independent of the soul.
 The individual therefore falls victim to the basic illnesses which are character flaws such as imperiousness, lack of self-esteem, hopelessness, aggressiveness or intolerance.

 2. Without the guidance of the soul, the personality does not orient itself on the harmony of the greater whole.
 If the personality is not in balance with the soul, it acts against the unity of the energetic macrocosm.
 The soul is an essential part of the universal harmony.
-If the personality imposes its behaviour onto other beings, the consequences for the cosmic harmony become all the more dramatic.
+If the personality imposes its behavior onto other beings, the consequences for the cosmic harmony become all the more dramatic.